 You could also take buses, but that will require changing multiple times and you may not get to see as much.
 This is the least expensive option, though.
 So if budget is a primary factor, it’s a solid option.
 Believe it or not, a taxi is an option, though it may be costly, especially if you want to make stops along the way.
 A final means of transportation is to rent a car.

 Once you leave Marrakech you will drive through the High Atlas mountains, filled with spiky peaks and tightly winding roads.
 Most take the Tizi-n-Tichka mountain passage which is spectacular albeit a tad bit scary.
 It’s a beautiful and exhilarating drive through some tight turns and massive drop-offs.

 This also takes you past the highest point in the country called Col du Tichka, and with it, a significant temperature difference from Marrakech.
 It’s an elevation of 2,260 meters (just over 7,400 feet).
 You will see some tiny villages along the way as well as a number of argan oil co-ops.

 The drive to Ait Ben Haddou takes around three-and-a-half hours.
 If you drive, be sure to take your time as this road can be challenging.
 Take breaks at some of the pull-off areas to enjoy the impressive scenery and the massively long drop to the base of the mountains.

 I was a little torn about going to visit an argan oil co-op.
 It’s a popular thing to do and I personally love argan oil, but I had read a number of blogs recommending that people not go.
-They described a lot of pressure to buy, though more accurately, guilt of not buying the products.
+They described a lot of pressure to buy, though more accurately, the guilt of not buying the products.